Curvature interaction in collective space: Curvature in collective space

-After introducing a curvature term formally, its explicit form depends on a specific choice of collective coordinates.
+The explicit form of this curvature term depends on the specific choice of collective coordinates.

-In order to examine the consequences and physical interpretation of this additional new term we choose the symmetric two-center shell model including elliptical deformations\cite{sch}, which, for reasons of clarity, will be solved analytically.
-It has widely been used in the description of symmetric fusion reactions and contains the Nilsson model as a limiting case, which will turn out to be a useful property for a physical interpretation.
+In order to examine the consequences and physical interpretation of this additional new term we choose the symmetric two-center shell model including elliptical deformations \cite{sch}, which can be solved fully analytically.
+This model is widely used in the description of symmetric fusion reactions and contains the Nilsson model as a limiting case, which will turn out to be a useful property for a physical interpretation.